semanticlink/howtohypermedia/content/backend/aspnetcore-todo-api/2-modelling-representations.md

 ---
 title: Modelling Representations
-pageTitle: The simplest representation - the root API
-description: "Learn the mechanics of request/response of respresentation in an MVC framework with the root API representation containing links and a version"
-question: ?
-answers: ["", "", "", ""]
-correctAnswer: 0
+pageTitle: Modelling linked representations
+description: "Learn how the linked representation is the base to singletons and collections but collections are modelled through feed representations."
 ---